cometaj2/huckle/README.rst

 ----

-Huckle provides a way for developers to interact with, or script around, any API that exposes HCLI semantics, while providing in-band access to all the API/CLI documentation, man page style, which showcases commands, options, and parameters avaialable for execution.
+Huckle provides a way for developers to interact with, or script around, any API that exposes HCLI semantics, while providing dynamic and up to date in-band access to all the API/CLI documentation, man page style, which showcases commands, options, and parameters avaialable for execution.

 Most, if not all, programming languages have a way to issue shell commands.
 With the help of a generic HCLI client such as Huckle, APIs that make use of HCLI semantics are readily consumable